ubc-library-rc/gephi-palladio/index.md

 Network visualization is the process of visually presenting networks of connected entities as edges(links) and nodes.

-- An increasing volume of research and journalism is using network analysis and visualisation to gain insight into the real world health, social, political and cultural networks that influence our lives.
-So let's get started!

 ## Applications of Network Analysis and visualization

 Example projects: